DalhousieSpaceSystemsLab/CubeSat-Core/MAIN.md

 ## Compiling the Core Software
 A guide on how to compile the repo for PC & ARM can be found in [COMPILING.md](/md_src_COMPILING.html).

-## Exporting required headers/libraries to your project
+## Exporting to your project & portable modules
-A guide on how to export the required headers and libraries to your own project can be found in [EXPORTING.md](/md_src_EXPORTING.html).
+A guide on how to export the required headers and libraries to your own project to make+run modules independently can be found in [PORTABLE_DOCK.md](/md_src_PORTABLE_DOCK.html).

 ## Handy macros
 A set of useful macros were created to make using the core software nicer.
 You can have a look at them in [MACROS.md](/md_src_MACROS.html)